erochest/looking-notes/README.md

 This is a companion to [Purdom Lindblad's](https://github.com/Purdom) *Looking Aids* project.
 This is an area where she can keep a reading journal, encoded with RDFa, and then [visualize the data](http://purdom.org/books/).

 But Purdom reads a lot, and blogging or writing consistently is hard.
+I had trouble keeping the [reading journal section of my site](http://www.ericrochester.com/reading-log/) up with what little I read.
 Marking the posts up with RDFa is also a PITA.
 To make that work, we also need to have an editor that will help.
 I've started thinking about that.
 However, that won't address the fundamental problem: a writing habit is hard to start and hard to maintain.

 That's where this comes in.
 This will make entering the initial data much easier.
 As easy as snapping a picture with your phone and tapping the screen a few times.